SahilB2k/ChatApp/README.md

 # ChatApp

-This repository contains a simple chat application built using React and Firebase.
+This repository contains a simple chat application built using React and Firebase(Authentication and Database).

 ## Overview